My shopping cart

 5. ISBN- You must have your own ISBN or purchase one of Cedar Fort's ISBN's.
 These ISBN's are field under the imprint of Bridgewood.

-Once your work is published, the agent will give the book a final review and decide if it fits the guidelines of our retail partners. (see below) From this point on we will pitch the book to these stores and have you sign a distribution agreement.
+The agent will then give the book a final review and decide if your work fits the guidelines of our retail partners. (see below) From this point on we will pitch the book to these stores and have you sign a distribution agreement.
 If the book is picked up by stores, you will pay for the production of the number of books they require and we will fulfill the books for you (in most cases).
 The initial review is $125 and if you are accepted for distribution to our partners the balance fee is $875 charged at a later time once Cedar Fort and the creator have signed the distribution agreement.